tactics-osrs/Cleanup-Menu.bat/README.md

 - Exercise caution when selecting the options to delete files or run disk cleanup, as some actions cannot be undone.
 - It is recommended to create a backup of any important files before performing disk cleanup tasks.
-- These actions will be executed immediately upon option selection, make sure you are choosing the number you are wanting.
+- These actions will be executed immediately upon option selection, make sure to check the input number before hitting enter.
--

 ## License

 This script is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute this script as per the terms of the license.